Shopify SEO guide: detailed tips on Shopify store optimization

 Frequently asked questions

 The Shopify App store has a range of Shopify SEO apps to choose from.
-Some of the best apps according to our research are TinyIMG, SEO King, and SEO Manager.
-If you’re interested, you can check out our full guide for the best Shopify SEO apps.
+Some of the best apps according to our research are TinyIMG, Booster SEO, and Avada.
+They offer SEO task automation features, provide audits for your store, and are easy to use even for beginners.

 To optimize a Shopify store for SEO, start with the product pages as they have the most potential to bring you new website visitors.
 On your product pages, make sure that you upload optimized images, provide clear product descriptions, and use filename and alt texts for the product images.